 It’s a move Rising Star’s owner, Las Vegas-based Full House Resorts Inc., has been eyeing for years.
 The existing location near Cincinnati would remain open.

-Ford filed similar legislation in 2017 in an attempt to get a casino in Terre Haute, but the bill did not advance out of committee.
+Ford filed similar legislation in 2017 in an attempt to get a casino in Terre Haute, but the bill died without having a committee hearing.

 Ford said the goal of the bill this year is not to bring two casinos in Terre Haute but to provide multiple options.
 It’s likely a final version would only allow either the Rising Star games or the Gary casino license to move there, rather than both.